 Her mind's eye guided her with ease; gentle hands on her bosom, squeezing, caressing, caring.
 A kiss on her neck as she felt a body press into her back, skin brushing against skin as the newcomer urged her on.
-A whisper in her ear goading her to keep going, to finish the boy, to taste his thick cum and let it run over her, into her.
+A whisper in her ear goading her to keep going, to finish the boy, to taste his thick, succulent cum and let it run down over her body.